-Federal and state funds are passed through the Louisiana Department of Education.
+Federal and state funds are passed through the Louisiana Department of Education and other agencies.
 The School's federal grant funding is on a cost reimbursement basis and is recognized as earned once the expenditures have been incurred, at which time all performance obligations have also been satisfied.